codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did one wall say to the other wall?
-I'll meet you at the corner!
+Did you hear about the cheese who saved the world?
+It was Legend-dairy!

 ## Daily Trivia

-Laserjet and inkjet printers are both examples of what type of printer?
+What is the correct term for the metal object in between the CPU and the CPU fan within a computer system?
- 1. Daisywheel printer
+ 1. CPU Vent
- 2. Impact printer
+ 2. Temperature Decipator
- 3. Non-impact printer
+ 3. Heat Vent
- 4. Dot matrix printer
+ 4. Heat Sink

 <details>
   <summary>Answer</summary>
-  Non-impact printer
+  Heat Sink
 </details>